best-practice-and-impact/qa-of-code-guidance/book/generative_ai.md

     return mask
 ```

-I asked for one function, but because I was vague, and I also asked for 'quality standards' to be adhered to (rather than verifying that by myself!), CoPilot has given me a verbose, defensively-coded response.
-I have in total:
+You asked for one function, but because the prompt was vague, and also asked for 'quality standards' to be adhered to (rather than verifying that by yourself!), CoPilot has given a verbose, defensively-coded response.
+The output has in total:

 - 1 class (that contains only attributes)
 - 5 functions
 - 225 new lines
 - An import of `__future__` that suggests there could be compatibility issues in the code

-I have to review all of this before I can add some simple outlier flagging into my data pipeline - practically the size of an entire pull request.
-By being too vague in my prompting and offloading too much of the cognitive work to CoPilot, I'm turning myself into a reverse-centaur - CoPilot gets to design and write all the code, while I spend all my working time testing and reviewing it.
+You have to review all of this before you can add some simple outlier flagging into the data pipeline - practically the size of an entire pull request.
+By being too vague in prompting and offloading too much of the cognitive work to CoPilot, you may find yourself turning into a reverse-centaur - CoPilot gets to design and write all the code, while you must test and review it.
 Can we change this prompt so that we are being centaurs, not reverse-centaurs?

-I try the following updated prompt:
+Try the following updated prompt:

 ```{figure} ./_static/centaur-prompting.png
 ---